-Whom to Invite: Invite friends, maybe family, and even work associates to join in the spirit of acceptance and love and to welcome a new day with renewed commitments for growth and fulfillment for the honoree.
+- Whom to Invite: Invite friends, maybe family, and even work associates to join in the spirit of acceptance and love and to welcome a new day with renewed commitments for growth and fulfillment for the honoree.

-Say It with Style: Add to the honoree’s ceremony quotations from their favorite movies, poets, and/or comedians.
+- Say It with Style: Add to the honoree’s ceremony quotations from their favorite movies, poets, and/or comedians.
 A good example of a quotation well used in a ceremony comes from the great American novelist, Ernest Hemingway, from his book A Farewell to Arms: “The world breaks everyone, and afterward, many are strong at the broken places.”
-Or Maya Angelou, the world citizen and poet, writes: “I can be changed by what happens to me, but I refuse to be reduced by it.”
+Or Maya Angelou, world citizen and poet, wrote: “I can be changed by what happens to me, but I refuse to be reduced by it.”
 Bring on the music and the arts!
 Live music or friends contributing their musical or artistic expertise can also make the ceremony a memorable and positive experience for all.

-Time It Right: I suggest that a divorce ceremony take place after the divorced person/honoree has received the issued final judgment divorce papers or another significant event, such as the last alimony payment or at a future date when the honoree feels that the time is right.
+- Time It Right: I suggest that a divorce ceremony take place after the divorced person/honoree has received the issued final judgment divorce papers or another significant event, such as the last alimony payment or at a future date when the honoree feels that the time is right.

-Take a Deep Breath: During the ceremony, invite witnesses/guest to get involved: ask them to stand up, stretch, take a deep breath in, breathing in all they need in their lives, and then breathing out whatever they no longer need in their lives.
+- Take a Deep Breath: During the ceremony, invite witnesses/guests to get involved: ask them to stand up, stretch, take a deep breath in, breathing in all they need in their lives, and then breathing out whatever they no longer need in their lives.
 This is a great, healthy yoga stretch that you can ask a health-conscious friend to lead the guests in this ritual with and for the honoree.

-All about the Honoree: Incorporate music, dancing, colors, nature, crafts, foods, and cultural elements into the ceremony to reflect the honoree’s personality.
+- All about the Honoree: Incorporate music, dancing, colors, nature, crafts, foods, and cultural elements into the ceremony to reflect the honoree’s personality.

-Clear the Space: Incorporate a space clearing ritual in the ceremony to leave negative feelings from the years of turmoil from the marriage behind in a ritual of healing and catharsis, and to move forward from this ceremony with joy, strength, and tranquility.
+- Clear the Space: Incorporate a space clearing ritual in the ceremony to leave negative feelings from the years of turmoil from the marriage behind in a ritual of healing and catharsis, and to move forward from this ceremony with joy, strength, and tranquility.
 Light a candle, ring a bell, blow some bubbles, yodel, burn some sage – be as creative as you wish.

-Gifts Are Great: Loved ones and family members may want to give a special gift to the honoree, such as a watch signifying that you are on your time now, or a special music CD, or a gift certificate at a spa, or a special-interest magazine or book.
+- Gifts Are Great: Loved ones and family members may want to give a special gift to the honoree, such as a watch signifying that you are on your time now, or a special music CD, or a gift certificate at a spa, or a special-interest magazine or book.
 You might consider having the guest gather together with the honoree to plant a tree representing the deep roots of love shared with friends and family throughout life’s good times and hard times.

-Whether or Not to Include the Ex: In some cases, a divorce ceremony may include both of the divorced spouses.
+- Whether or Not to Include the Ex: In some cases, a divorce ceremony may include both of the divorced spouses.
 Some divorced couples, especially if the couples have children, decide to have a ceremony that includes both parents to help the children with this passage and possibly include the children in a comfortable way into the ceremony.